NFTs have a lot more value than meets the eye.

 You can mint NFTs directly on the project’s official website, or buy on secondary NFT marketplaces like OpenSea.
 Be sure to only mint, buy, and sell NFTs on legitimate, official websites only.
 It’s easy to fall prey to NFT and crypto scams.

-Whether you want to stake, hold, or flip NFTs, MoonPay has you covered.
-Our NFT Checkout makes it easy to buy NFTs with a credit card removing excessive steps in the purchasing process.
+Whether you want to stake, hold, or flip NFTs, MoonPay's NFT Checkout solution makes it easier than ever to buy NFTs directly using a credit card.